Aesop and Homer Literature Selections

 Tales from Northern Europe

-Our culture and language, while greatly influenced by the ancient Greeks and Romans, also are indebted to the unique and hardy culture that developed in Scandinavia.
+Our culture and language partially hails from the unique and hardy culture that developed in Scandinavia in the early Middle Ages.
 Familiarity with the roles and deeds of Odin, Thor, Loki, and Balder is part of a well-rounded classical education.
 The Book of Trolls offers a unique view of Norse humor, the Norse sense of poetic justice, and the Norse way of dealing with stupidity when it is coupled with strength.

 Narrative History

 History storybooks are often more engaging than typical history textbooks.
-Used bookstores can be a rich source of out-of-print treasures.
-These are a few of the back-in-print books we have enjoyed.
-There are many more.
-Check your used bookstore!
-Most of these books are available on line at the Baldwin Project.
+Here are a few the back-in-print books we have enjoyed.
+Also, check the Baldwin Project.

 Shakespeare

-William Shakespeare is one of literature's greatest influences.
-His mastery of the English language coupled with his keen insight into human nature have made his work endure for almost 500 years.
-Every student should be familiar with Shakespeare's plays, and we highly recommend these story versions of some of Shakespeare's most important works.
-Both do masterful job of retaining the beauty of the original language, while making the storyline accessible to younger children.
-They are also available online at the Baldwin Project.
+William Shakespeare's mastery of the English language coupled with his keen insight into human nature have made his works endure for almost 500 years.
+Every student should be familiar with Shakespeare's plays.
+The two books above are also available online at the Baldwin Project.

 Diogenes: Assigned and Supplemental Reading